-A VLF-EM survey was carried out over a portion of the Well 3 claim during early September, 1984.
+A VLF-EM survey was carried out over a portion of the Well 3 and Well 4 claims during the spring of 1985.
 The property is located 25 km N70°W of Cranbrook, British Columbia, to the immediate east of Angus Creek.
 Access to the property is easily gained by a two-wheel drive vehicle.
 The terrain consists of moderate to steep slopes covered with light to moderately dense coniferous trees as well as alpine meadow.
 The purpose of the survey was to map geological structure which could be related to gold-sulphide mineralization as is found on the nearby Leader A Claim.